noahgh221/archivesspace-trello/README.md

 ## Getting Started
 ### Download the python script (aspace-to-trello.py):
-Ideally, you'll want to save the script to a location that has Python installed and can also execute cron jobs.
-For example, I run the script from a Linux virtual machine where I've installed [Anaconda](https://www.anaconda.com/distribution/).
+Ideally, you'll want to save the script to a location where you have Python installed and can also execute cron jobs.
+For example, I run the script from a Linux virtual machine where I've installed the [Anaconda](https://www.anaconda.com/distribution/) distribution.

 ### [Install ArchivesSnake](https://github.com/archivesspace-labs/ArchivesSnake#installation) (assuming you already have Python installed)